deepak300811/printful-quiz/README.md

    - Containers: main components that can contain anothe components.
    - Components: Individual units that can come under another components, can be repeated multiple times as a part of the page, without refreshing the whole page, components can contain their own logic while will not refresh their parent but just themselves.
 Eg: Single-Question component where the quiz container remain as it is but it's child changes.
 Or Header component which is again used in Quiz container.
    - Store: Contains logic for coupling of useContext and useReducer hook and provides a custom hook named useStore which can attach any component to the central store.

+# Third party / Helper libraries used in this project

+1. For styling: TailwindCSS coupled with styled components are used .
+2. A third party package called tailwind-styled-components is used, it makes it easy to write components with Tailwind as it would be with Styled components.
+A tailwind component can be styled to enhance it with styled component.
+3. Other libraries:

+   - axios -> For making network requests to get questions and options from printful quiz API.
+   - react-select -> Provide out of the box solution to use drop down in the landing login form.
+   - react-loading-skeleton -> Provide out of the box solution to add loading skeletons.
+Can be seeing when options loads.
+   - animated-number-react -> To animate the number increase in the progress bar from 0 to 100%

+   All these libraries are tested and trusted with over 100,000 weekly downloads, and animated-number-react with 8000 weekly downloads

 # A fake server